 - The ability to design and analyse hypothesis-driven laboratory and/or field studies

-In this module we will develop the extensive skills required to design and conduct practical research projects, critically appraise and review the literature, deliver effective scientific presentations, and write scientific papers suitable for submission to peer-reviewed journals.
+In this module, you will develop the extensive skills required to design and conduct practical research projects, critically appraise and review the literature, deliver effective scientific presentations, and write scientific papers suitable for submission to peer-reviewed journals.

-Each MSc student will be required to undertake an individual research project, between May and the middle of August, and to submit a typewritten report not exceeding 10,000 words in the form of a grant application and a scientific paper suitable for submission to a peer-reviewed journal.
+You will be required to undertake an individual research project, between May and mid-August, and to submit a typewritten report not exceeding 10,000 words in the form of a grant report and a scientific paper suitable for submission to a peer-reviewed journal.
 The project will encompass a practical study on an approved aspect of wild animal biology.
-The project may be undertaken at any place approved by the Zoological Society of London/College with the guidance of a course supervisor.
+The project may be undertaken at any place approved by the Institute/College with the guidance of a course supervisor.

 Graduates go on to pursue successful careers in wildlife management (government agencies, developing and developed countries), wildlife rehabilitation, wildlife related research (universities, zoological collections) and zoo management.
 Some continue to study towards a PhD, either with the Institute of Zoology or with another leading scientific research institute.